jcs-elpa/com-css-sort/README.md

 # com-css-sort #

 com-css-sort stand for Common CSS Sorting.
-The goal of this project is to provide the basic, general, comman way of sorting the CSS attribute.<br/><br/>
+The goal of this project is to provide the basic, general, common way of sorting the CSS attribute.<br/><br/>

 ## How to use? ##
-1. Create `sort-order.ccs' file at the version control root directory.
+1. Create `sort-order.ccs` file at the version control root directory.
 You can grab a ccs file from `./ccs_examples/` directory in this repository.
 2. Look at the .ccs file, the order in the file will be the order of the CSS attribute will sort.